orionkabeza/urban-mobility-data-explorer-scaffold/README.md

 ## Project Description

-This project is built around processing MoMo SMS transaction data that comes in XML format.
+-This project is built around processing MoMo SMS transaction data that comes in XML format.
-The data goes through an ETL pipeline where it is parsed, cleaned, normalized, and sorted into different transaction categories before being stored in a relational database.
-Once the data is ready, a lightweight frontend dashboard is used to display and visualize it in a meaningful way.
+-The data goes through an ETL pipeline where it is parsed, cleaned, normalized, and sorted into different -transaction categories before being stored in a relational database.
+Once the data is ready, a lightweight -frontend dashboard is used to display and visualize it in a meaningful way.
-This serves as the foundation for the larger **Urban Mobility Data Explorer project**
+-This serves as the foundation for the larger **Urban Mobility Data Explorer project**

 ## Team Members